w-lfpup/file_server/README.md

 ./www/index.html.gz		# gzipped file
 ```

-Then `file_server` will send the encoded file, if available.
+`File_server` will send the encoded file, if available.
 Otherwise, it serves the source file.

 ### No dynamic encoding support